neptune-ai/docs/docs/learn-about-neptune/team-management.rst

 ----------
 .. _core-concepts_user-roles:

-There are roles in projects and in organizations.
+There are roles in projects and in workspaces.

-Roles in an organization
+Roles in a workspace
-^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^

-Organization roles apply only to team organizations.
+Workspace roles apply only to team workspaces.

 .. _core-concepts_user-roles_organization-admin:

-If you have :ref:`created an organization <how-to_team-management_create-organization>`, you can invite people to it.
+If you have :ref:`created a workspace <how-to_team-management_create-organization>`, you can invite people to it.
 Two roles are available: Admin and Member.

-The following table summarizes the permissions available for the organization roles.
+The following table summarizes the permissions available for the workspace roles.

 .. csv-table::
    :header: "Permission","Admin","Member"
    :widths: 20, 20, 20

       Managing subscription (including invoice data),yes,no
-      Managing organization members,yes,no
+      Managing workspace members,yes,no
       Creating and deleting projects,yes,no

-You can access organization settings by clicking **Settings**.
+You can access workspace settings by clicking **Settings**.

 .. figure:: ../_static/images/core-concepts/org-settings.png
    :target: ../_static/images/core-concepts/org-settings.png
-   :alt: organization settings button
+   :alt: workspace settings button

 .. note::

-    - An Admin of an organization is also the Owner of all projects and can grant organization ownership to anyone in the organization.
+    - An Admin of a workspace is also the Owner of all projects and can grant workspace ownership to anyone in the workspace.
-    - Project Owners can grant project ownership to anyone in the organization.
+    - Project Owners can grant project ownership to anyone in the workspace.
-    - An organization must have at least one Admin, so the last remaining Admin cannot be removed from the organization.
+    - A workspace must have at least one Admin, so the last remaining Admin cannot be removed from the workspace.

 Roles in a project
 ^^^^^^^^^^^^^^^^^^